antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 1. Go back to the tab with the t-SNE scan map which was generated in step 1 before applying the lasso functionality.

-2. Click on "DBSCAN select subset" below the t-SNE map.
+2. Click on *DBSCAN select subset* below the t-SNE map.
 The interactive t-SNE map pops-up.
 This time you can find slides for the two DBSCAN parameters, Epsilon and Min pts, on the right side.
 The parameters are set to a default value, which by no means are the best settings for the given dataset.

   ![](_static/images/Samplemaps/Tsne_dbscan_default.png "Figure 11: Using the DBSCAN selection tool")